 Mythical flying chariots or palaces called Vimana appear in classical Indian literature.
 They would not be mentioned here if one Capt.
 Anand Bodas had not claimed that they were real.
-The Vaimānika Shāstra is a fake historical text on the science of aeronautics, purported to have been received through telepathic communication around 1920.
+The Vaimānika Shāstra is a sham historical text on the science of aeronautics, purported to have been received through telepathic communication around 1920.
 Bodas swallowed it whole and presented an analysis, apparently in all seriousness, to a session of the Indian Science Congress on Vedic Science through Sanskrit.
-The whole piece of nonsense was soon debunked, but it retreated to a bone-headed niche of believers who still try to wrap it in plausible period technology.
-The myth of the Vimana has thus survived to become a recurrent Internet meme.
+The whole piece of nonsense was soon debunked, but it retreated to a bone-headed niche of believers for whom it suits their political ideology, and who still try to wrap it in plausible period technology.
+The myth of the Vimana has thus survived through a bizarre psychic hoax, to become a recurrent Internet meme.

 Frenchman Clement Ader built and tested a succession of three ingenious steam-powered, bat-winged flying machines in the 19th century.
 His first, the Éole, managed a small, straight-line hop indoors.
 The next, the Avion II, failed to fly at all.
 He then persuaded the French military to sponsor his Avion III.
 It too failed.